 The smaller size doesn’t necessarily mean delicate construction.
-Rather it has a tough, durable, impact-resistant and waterproof build.
-The internal, rechargeable lithium battery runs up to 50 hours use.
+Rather it has a tough, durable, impact-resistant, and waterproof build.
+The internal, rechargeable lithium battery runs up to 50 hours of use.
 To attain more portability, Mini has to be content with shorter battery life and a smaller screen.
 However, you can just slip your GPS into your pocket and don’t even need to hold it.
 For a short hike or run, Garmin inReach Mini is the perfect choice for a GPS unit.

 - Direct Weather Updates

 - 24/7 Search and Rescue Monitoring Center